Troubleshooting Lync Whole-House Audio Systems

 If the LyncTouch was previously recognized by the system and working properly, but this message suddenly displays, power-cycling the system using the steps above will likely resolve the issue.
 That said, it is best to check the following that could have caused the issue in the first place:

 - Are you using a patch panel for your Cat 5 (or higher) cable?
 It is always best to avoid patch panels with a whole-house audio system.
-See "What are some of the biggest MISTAKES people make when preparing their home for a whole-house audio system?"
+See "Mistakes to avoid when preparing your home for a whole-house audio system."

 - Check that both ends of your Cat cable followed the same 568A or 568B standard and that ALL 8 conductors are properly terminated.
 It is NOT okay to simply use your own sequence at both ends because the 8 conductors are more accurately defined as 4 twisted pairs.
 The "twisting" makes a difference - you must follow 568A or 568B.
 And, unlike ethernet which only makes use of 4 of the 8 conductors, HTD whole-house audio systems utilize all 8.
 See the last page (Addendum) of the Lync Owner's Manual for details.